 In today’s troubled economic climate, it’s easy to let workplace stress and pressure get the better of us.
 Naturally the pressure increases in times of economic crisis.
 Decreased profits and budget cuts lead to increased fear and uncertainty and higher stress.
 Higher stress can negatively affect your health and

-– and the productivity of those around you – which in turn can do fatal damage to your business.
+your productivity – and the productivity of those around you – which in turn can do fatal damage to your business.
 It’s a vicious circle.

 The key is learning how to cope with stress.
 There are ways to change how you handle and cope with increased pressure at work, without making radical changes to your career objectives.
 Better managing stress at the office can help you successfully steer your business through tough times.
 You’ll also positively affect those around you, and be less susceptible to letting their stress negatively affect you.